COVID-19 Advisory & Updates

 All persons returning from overseas / arriving from overseas must complete the 10-day compulsory Quarantine.
 At the end of the quarantine period and with clearance from the authorities people will be allowed to attend school.

 Anyone with a member in the same household under quarantine is not permitted to enter our campuses.

-- TES campuses are open for students and faculty only.
+Campuses are open for students and faculty only.
 All other entries must be for essential business purposes and by prior appointment only.
-Any visitor who is allowed on campus must follow our campus access regulations.

 Negative rapid screening test result or negative PCR test taken not more than 3 days prior to the visit.